BitcoinDesign/Guide/guide/how-it-works/node.md

    layout = "float-left"
 %}

 Routing nodes are the backbone of the lightning network.
 They serve as hubs that route payments between users.
-They usually have perfect uptime, large amounts of liquidity, run on [dedicated hardware]({{ '/guide/how-it-works/nodes/#hardware' | relative_url }}) and are well connected with other nodes in the network.
-In many cases, these node operators aim to make a profit by taking fees for routing payments, or leasing their liquidity out to other users.
+They usually have perfect uptime, large amounts of liquidity, run on [dedicated hardware]({{ '/guide/how-it-works/nodes/#hardware' | relative_url }}), and are well connected with other nodes in the network.
+In many cases, these node operators aim to profit by taking fees for routing payments or leasing their liquidity out to other users.

 </div>